4K1D3V/Pl-Hide-Pro/FAQ's.md

 ## **What is the operator ```*```?**

-The * stands for every possible word
+The * stands for every possible word.
+You can only use them in subargs, so listing "* test" or "*" won't work
-Examples:
+<br>Examples:

 Using whitelist mode:
-If you list "ban * test" it's allowed to execute /ban player test but or /ban Nononitas test but it's not allowed to execute /ban Nononitas Hello (same with the tabcompletion)
+<br>If you list "ban * test" it's allowed to execute `/ban player test` but or `/ban Nononitas test` but it's not allowed to execute `/ban Nononitas Hello` (same with the tabcompletion)
+You are also allowed to execute `/ban player test Lol` but you are not allowed to execute `/ban player Lol Hello`

 Using blacklist mode:
-If you list "ban * test" /ban player test is blocked or /ban Nononitas test is blocked but not /ban Nononitas Hello
+<br>If you list "ban * test" `/ban player test` is blocked or `/ban Nononitas test` is blocked but not `/ban Nononitas Hello`  (same with the tabcompletion)
+`/ban player test Lol` is also blocked, but `/ban player Lol Hello` is not

 ## **Add all commands of a plugin automatically?**